veeso-dev/blog.veeso.dev/blog/post-35/index-en.md

 ---
-date: '2025-04-28 12:00:00'
+date: "2025-04-28 12:00:00"
-slug: 'it-s-time-to-leave-x-com'
+slug: "it-s-time-to-leave-x-com"
 title: "It's time to leave X.com"
-description: 'With two years of delay, I finally decided to leave too'
+description: "With two years of delay, I finally decided to leave too"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
-category: 'software-engineering'
+category: "software-engineering"
-reading_time: '4'
+reading_time: "4"
 ---

 ## Elon Musk has created a monster

-It’s not entirely his fault.
+It’s not entirely his fault.\
 Or at least, not just because he exists.

 I wasn’t one of those who fled the day Twitter was bought, because **I didn’t want to make decisions solely based on the fact that Musk had bought Twitter** and I still wanted to see how things would evolve.